LaxarJS/shop-demo/docs/tutorials/07_article_search_box_widget.md

 However, there is one more feature you might want to implement:
 Filtering the list of available articles using a text input.
-To this end, this steps illustrates how to create an _article-search-box-widget_ which intercepts and filters the list of articles, _without touching any of the other widgets._
+To this end, this steps illustrates how to create an _article-search-box-widget_ which intercepts and filters the list of articles, _without touching any of the other widgets._ You will also learn how to access and modify URL parameters from your widget.

 ## Creating the article-search-box-widget